 - 1. Applicants for the Surgical Technology program must have a high school diploma with a 2.5 GPA or higher or GED of 500 or higher and have completed two sciences with a C or higher; completed 1 algebra with a C or higher; and complete the reference application form. - 2.
-Students must have a minimum GPA of a 2.5 from the official transcripts from the last school attended to be considered for acceptance. - References: All applicants are required to submit two professional references obtained within 12 months of the application date.
-(Reference forms can be obtained from the Admissions Office. - 4.
-Interview and Essay: Students desiring to enter the field of Surgical Technology are expected to have effective oral and written communication skills in order to be able to work with clinical staff in the operating room.
-Each applicant will be rated on communication skills, professionalism, knowledge and enthusiasm for the profession, and their personal attributes as related to their compatibility with the Surgical Technology profession.
-Students will also be required to conduct an interview with a member of the Surgical Technology faculty and write an essay on site.
+Students must have a minimum GPA of a 2.5 from the official transcripts from the last school attended to be considered for acceptance. - 3.
+Reference forms can be obtained from the Admissions Office. - 4.
 Must complete admissions interview. - 5.
+Must submit personal essay. - 6.
 If the student does not meet these criteria, they are able to file an appeal for acceptance to the Program Director.
 All core courses must be taken at Central Penn College.

-The Surgical Technology Program curriculum is based upon a sequential, developmental design that first focuses on knowledge, progresses to application, and then finally to mastery of the skills required of an entry-level Surgical Technologist.
+The Surgical Technology program curriculum is based upon a sequential, developmental design that first focuses on knowledge, progresses to application, and then finally to mastery of the skills required of an entry-level Surgical Technologist.
 Early coursework builds a foundation with the fundamentals such as biopsychosocial needs of the patient, understanding the basic concepts of electricity, information technology (IT), robotics, and appropriate attire.
 Courses then proceed to provide opportunities to apply clinical skills, practice clinical reasoning skills, and allow for integration of theory and practice.
 Final coursework emphasizes the development of professional behaviors and maintaining professional competency while mastering skills during the completion of internship for practical use and understanding of the material.